-At risk performance bonuses may be paid or payable annually depending on satisfaction of key criteria.
-The amounts are approved by the CEQ Board in conjunction with the Employment and Training Committee, a sub-committee of the CEQ Board, and the CEO.
+At risk performance payments may be paid or payable annually depending on satisfaction of key criteria, as described in part (iv) Performance Payments.
+The amounts are approved by the CEQ Board in conjunction with the Employment, Training and Safety Committee, a sub-committee of the CEQ Board, and the CEO.